-Since 2016, California law makes it legal to have a small amount of concentrated cannabis (marijuana resin or hash) for adults 21 and older.
-However, if you have more than 4 grams or you are not 21, it remains illegal—and it can carry jail time.
-This is true even if you were not selling the concentrate and even if it is your first offense.
-If you or someone you love has been arrested, do not take chances with this law—you need to talk to a Los Angeles concentrated cannabis lawyer.
+Since 2016, California law has made it legal to have a small amount of concentrated cannabis (marijuana resin or hash) for adults 21 and older.
+However, if you have more than 4 grams, or if you are not 21, it remains illegal.
+And it can carry jail time for a first offense, regardless of if you were selling the concentrate or not.

 Not all marijuana-derived products count as concentrated cannabis.
 Concentrated cannabis is a resin which has been separated from marijuana plants, essentially delivering a much more intense amount of THC (marijuana’s active ingredient).
-It can take the form of a liquid, a “goo” (semisolid) or shaped into solid, waxy bricks.
-Common street knowledge is that imported concentrated cannabis will be in bricks while the local or “homemade” version will be more of a liquid.
-This is a general rule, but not true in all cases.
+Generally, imported concentrated cannabis will be in bricks while the local or “homemade” version will be more of a liquid.

 Concentrated cannabis goes by a number of names, including:

 Hash oil remains highly regulated because it delivers such a concentrated dose of THC.
-A relatively small amount of resin can produce much stronger highs than leaf marijuana, and large doses can be dangerous.
+A relatively small amount of resin can produce much stronger highs than a marijuana leaf, and large doses can be dangerous.

 Originally, possessing concentrated cannabis in any amount was illegal under a state law known as HS 11357.
 However, that changed in November 2016, when Californians voted to decriminalize marijuana for recreational use (Proposition 64).
 This led to an amended set of laws that allows small amounts of concentrated cannabis following very strict rules: